craiglp/agon-life/README.md

 * ~~Full run, with keyboard scan.
 Run until stopped, rather than one generation per keystroke~~
 * ~~Need a more 'random' random number generator~~
 * Allow user to select Cellular Automata Ruleset to run other variations of Life
+* Graphical plotting or use buffered modes
+* User selected screen mode
 * User defined ruleset
-* Graphical plotting
-* User selected screen mode